zezax/one/quol/red/doc/Usage.md

 It moves through the input once doing `styLast` matches, appending all non-overlapping matches to the array.
 This is useful to avoid matching "York" when "New York" is seen.

+Conversely, if the specific match doesn't matter, using `1` for all the result values is recommended.

 ## Orthogonal Naming